Sonali958/RISC-V-FPGA-IP-Development-Internship/README.md

 ---

-### Task 4D: FPGA Build Flow and Bitstream Generation
+### Task 4D: FPGA Build Flow and Bitstream Generation and GTKWaveform generation

 This part focuses on rebuilding the complete RISC-V SoC after GPIO integration and generating the FPGA programming file.